chrisdjscott/Atoman/README.md

 python setup.py test
 ```

-Then you can add the `/path/to/CDJSVis` directory to you PYTHONPATH and PATH and run cdjsvis.py from anywhere.
+Then you can add the `/path/to/CDJSVis` directory to you PYTHONPATH and run `python -m CDJSVis` from anywhere.

 ### Installing to Python site-packages